Fredd124/Genius-Discord-Bot/README.md

-# Genius-Discord-Bot
+# Guess-The-Song-Discord-Bot

 ## Introduction
 This repository contains scripts for a Discord bot, consisting in a music guessing game.
 The bot uses Discord.py, Spotify API, and Genius API to, given a playlist, fetch song lyrics and other informations from the playlist.
 Players guess the song and artist based on lyrics snippets.

 ## Repository Structure
   1. `main.py`: The main script to run the bot on Discord.
-  2. `bot.py`: It sets up the Discord bot, its main events and initializes the token for the Spotify API.
+  2. `bot.py`: Sets up the Discord bot, handles main events, and initializes tokens for Spotify and Genius APIs.
-  3. `responses.py`: Contains the core functionalities of the Spotify Bot.
-It includes functions to process user commands, interact with the Spotify API, and send responses back to the Discord server.
+  3. `responses.py`: Contains the core functionalities for the music guessing game, including interactions with the Spotify and Genius APIs, and processing user commands.
-  4. `high_scores.txt`: Saves the best scores from all players, to display them later at the end of the games.

 ## Main Features
   * Music Guessing Game: Users guess songs and artists based on lyrics snippets.